 At the Queenan Law Firm, our Dallas family law attorneys tenaciously pursue every case we handle.
 Regardless of whether you come to us for assistance with a divorce, a custody dispute, a conflict over property distribution, or you simply have questions about what to include in your prenuptial agreement, we will educate you about your responsibilities while advocating for your rights to the fullest extent possible.
 If contention exists between you and your spouse, we aim to use our litigation skills to resolve the dispute in your best interest and that of your children.

 Contact Our Family Law Lawyers in Dallas, Texas

-To set up a free legal consultation about your family law matter, call the Dallas family law attorneys at Queenan Law Firm at (817) 476-1797.
+To set up a confidential legal consultation about your family law matter, call the Dallas family law attorneys at Queenan Law Firm at (817) 476-1797.
 With more than 20 years of legal experience representing mothers and fathers throughout the Dallas area, our attorneys are always eager to put our knowledge and skill to work for you.